SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 They will then be asked,
 “What time do you wish to end the analysis?”

-28 would be a reasonable time to end.
+28 seconds would be a reasonable time to end.

 The programme will then perform its analysis.
 This may take a moment.

-Eventually, you should see a graph similar to the one below:
+Eventually, matlab will produce a graph similar to the one below:

 ![](Running_in_the_yard.jpg)